C.S. Alexis is an artist who specializes in painting and jewelry making. In her spare, she loves fishing.

 Now that the fishing and catching has taken place, you might be wondering what to do with all of the trout and salmon you caught.
 I know that is where I am with it.
 The bigger fish provide a lot of meat, and there are many different ways to prepare and preserve it.
 With the cost of food skyrocketing, it is a good thing to know how to preserve the extra fish you caught.
-Today I am going to detail how to smoke trout.
+Today, I am going to detail how to smoke trout.
 This item is quite costly in the grocery stores.
 I saw smoked salmon selling for about $8.00 for 8 oz. just the other day.
 That is enough to motivate me to get the smoker prepped and ready for a few pounds of fresh fish.
-Below, I out what would be needed.

 - A smoker grill

 - Fish, trout or salmon work out well with this method

 - olive oil